ToshioCP/Gtk4-tutorial/gfm/sec13.md

 One is a function which creates GtkFileChooserDialog and the other is a signal handler.
 The function just creates and shows GtkFileChooserDialog.
 The rest is done by the handler.
-It gets Gfile from GtkFileChooserDialog and saves the buffer to the file by calling `tfe_text_view_save`.
+It gets Gfile from GtkFileChooserDialog and saves the buffer to the file by calling `save_file`.

 ## Open function

 Open function shows GtkFileChooserDialog to users and prompts them to choose a file.
-Then it reads the file and puts the text to GtkTextBuffer.
+Then it reads the file and puts the text into GtkTextBuffer.

 ~~~C
 void tfe_text_view_open (TfeTextView *tv, GtkWindow *win);